Financial statement and audit reporting for foreign companies

 Read about Chinese Accounting Standards for Enterprises: Key Changes

 April 30 deadline

-An external annual audit performed by a Chinese-registered Certified Public Accountant (CPA) will be involved in the audit procedures to verify the company’s management’s assertions (or figures presented) on the following standard reports:
+Companies need to conduct an external audit through a Chinese-registered Certified Public Accountant (CPA).
+The assigned CPA will apply the audit procedures and verify the company’s management’s assertions (or figures presented) on the following standard reports:

 May 31 deadline

 Annual Corporate Income Tax Filing is compulsory for the payment of Corporate Income Tax (CIT) in China (25 percent of taxable income).
 However, preferential tax rates apply to SMEs.
 This CIT is payable on a monthly or quarterly basis.
 Naturally, accounting profits and taxable profits often differ from each other due to discrepancies in tax laws and accounting standards.

 As per the Chinese setting, there are discrepancies between the CAS and the local tax laws.
 The monthly or quarterly payments, upon annualization (corporate taxes computed for the whole year) of taxes, may require an adjustment.
 Therefore, excesses in CIT payments may be reimbursed if the company applies for it.
 On the other hand, payment of supplementary taxes must be made to cover the deficiencies in the tax payments.